rurban/libu8ident/c23++proposal.md

-There used to be no linter, but there is now one: **u8idlint** from https://github.com/rurban/libu8ident, which can be used to check for ALLOWED,ID,XID,C11 or ALLUTF8 TR31 profiles, for various mixed script profile violations and normalization methods.
+There used to be no linter, but there is now one: **u8idlint** from https://github.com/rurban/libu8ident, which can be used to check for ALLOWED,ID,XID,C11 or ALLUTF8 TR31 profiles, for various TR39 mixed script profile violations and TR15 normalization problems.

 So far only Rust, cperl and Java follow a unicode security guideline for identifiers, zig and J refused to support non-ASCII